The Bachelor New Zealand: Plot

 As the show is designed, the series revolves around a single bachelor (deemed eligible) who starts with a pool of romantic interests (typically 25) from whom the bachelor is expected to select a wife.
 During the course of the season, the bachelor eliminates candidates, with the bachelor either electing to start a relationship with or proposing to his final choice.
 The participants travel to romantic and exotic locations for their adventures, and the conflicts in the series, both internal and external, stem from the elimination-style structure of the show.

 The elimination process

 On each Bachelor episode, the bachelor interacts with the women and presents a rose to each woman he wishes to remain on the show.
 Those who do not receive a rose are eliminated.
 Eliminations are based upon the bachelor's personal feelings about each contestant, guided primarily by the impression made by each woman during dates or other events of the week.
 Most roses are presented at a rose ceremony at the end of each episode, but roses can also be bestowed on dates.

 A group date

-The bachelor and a group of women participate in an activity.
+The bachelor and a group of women participates in an activity.
 Sometimes the activity takes the form of a competition, with the winner or winners spending more time with the bachelor.
 The bachelor typically presents a rose to the woman who makes the best impression during the group date.